-HIDA stands for Hepatobiliary Iminodiacetic Acid (HIDA) scan.
+Hepatobiliary Iminodiacetic Acid is the full form of hida scan.
 It is an imaging procedure to diagnose issues in the liver, gallbladder and bile ducts

 For a HIDA scan, also called cholescintigraphy and hepatobiliary scintigraphy, a radioactive tracer is injected into the veins of your arms.
 The injected tracer travels through the bloodstream to your liver, where the cells producing bile take it up.
 Then the tracer travels with the bile into the gallbladder and through the bile ducts to your small intestine.
 A gamma camera placed on your abdomen called a gamma camera to track the flow of the tracer and presents it on the screen